Bangladesh seeks China help to repatriate Rohingya refugees

 He said Bangladesh would get a list from China soon about the products and services that would get duty-free access.

-Alam said that Yi explained to the Bangladeshi foreign minister that “some countries misunderstand and misinterpret” China.
+Alam said that Wang explained to the Bangladeshi foreign minister that “some countries misunderstand and misinterpret” China.
 He did not elaborate.

-The junior minister said China pledged to work continuously to resolve the Rohingya crisis and quoted Yi as saying that the internal challenges in Myanmar were not only troubling Bangladesh but also other countries.
+The junior minister said China pledged to work continuously to resolve the Rohingya crisis and quoted Wang as saying that Myanmar's internal challenges were troubling other countries.

 ”Our foreign minister strongly reiterated that Chinese cooperation is needed.
 China has progressed on resolving the Rohingya issue and we need the situation to come to an end,” Alam said.